 Investigate the Resource’s field settings and compare them to the dynamic model.

-Settings to review include but are not limited to: A/C Over-current; A/C Over-voltage; Over-frequency; Volt Phase Jump; ride-through parameters; DVC k-factor; software updates; firmware updates; phase angle jump; rate-of-change-of-frequency; momentary cessation; feeder breaker; and DC-bus voltage imbalance protection.
+Settings to review include but are not limited to: A/C over-current; A/C over-voltage; over-frequency; volt phase jump; ride-through parameters; DVC k-factor; software updates; firmware updates; phase angle jump; rate of change of frequency; momentary cessation; feeder breaker; and DC-bus voltage imbalance protection.

 If the Resource is commissioned and operational, determine if settings are not reflected in the model you submitted to ERCOT.